deb-sahu/clock-widget/README.md

 ## Features

-- Display a digital clock in UI.
+- Display an analog clock and a digital clock in UI.
+- Analog clock includes markers for 12, 3, 6, and 9 positions.
-- Not affected by change in context, it's a stream service.
+- Digital clock is updated in real-time using a stream service.

 ## Usage